lclem/lia/src/part5/Exp2.lagda.md

 not every expression has a value.
 To model this, we construct a new domain by adding `⊥`.
-(An alternative way would be by modelling evaluation as a partial function, but this is not possible in Agda since its functions are total.)
+(An alternative way would be by modelling evaluation as a partial function, but this is not possible since Agda's functions are total.)

 ```
 data ℕ⊥ : Set where